tyge68/boolean_search/README.md

 ```
 function AND export
 ```
-This will find files where both "function" and "export" appear in the same line.
+- **Same File mode**: Both "function" and "export" appear anywhere in the file
+- **Same Line mode**: Both terms appear on the same line

 #### OR Operator
 Find files containing **any** of the specified terms: